-I’m a second-year Ph.D. student in the Theory Group at the Paul G. Allen School for Computer Science and Engineering (UW CSE).
-I am very fortunate to be advised by Professor Shayan Oveis Gharan.
-My research interests are in the geometry of polynomials, spectral graph theory, and high-dimensional geometry.
-I use mathematical tools from these areas to design and analyze novel algorithms for solving hard problems.
+I’m a third-year Ph.D. student in the Theory Group at the Paul G. Allen School for Computer Science and Engineering (UW CSE).
+I am very fortunate to be advised by Shayan Oveis Gharan.
+My research interests are in high-dimensional geometry and analysis of Markov chains.
+I develop and use mathematical tools from fields such as high-dimensional expanders, geometry of polynomials, and statistical physics.

 If you happen to have read one of my papers or seen one of my talks, questions or constructive/critical feedback are super welcome!

 Optimal Mixing of Glauber Dynamics: Entropy Factorization via High-Dimensional Expansion